 After leading 8-5 through several innings of scoreless play thanks to a solid outing be Garett Schilling (Xavier), the Pioneers would give up one run in the top of the ninth due in part to some inconsistent pitching by Ryan Bellomo (Siena).
 He would only allow one run in one inning of work as he allowed a bases loaded walk.
 Fortunately, Bellomo managed to force a groundout to end the game, defending their position at the top of the division.

 Earning his second win of the season is Justin Lewis who allowed five hits and five runs, three of them earned and also struck out four.
 Ryan Bellomo earns his fourth save of the season only allowing one run and Mitch Patishall will take the loss for the Railriders as he gave up eight runs in 5 and 2/3 innings of play.

-Elmira plays at home again this Saturday against the Adirondack Trailblazers.
+Elmira plays at home again against the Adirondack Trailblazers.
 Mini-bats will be given away courtesy of Weiss Construction, and there will also be post-game fireworks.
 For tickets for any Pioneers game, visit the Pioneers front office at 546 Luce St. or contact them by phone at 607-734-2690.
 For additional information about your Elmira Pioneers, visit their website at theelmirapioneers.com.

 Browse by Month »